timescale/pgai/docs/advanced.md

 ## Moderation

-This example uses the pgai extension to moderate the git commit details.
+Use the pgai extension to moderate the git commit details.
 Any commits that are flagged are inserted into a new table.
 An array of the categories of harmful speech that were flagged is provided for each row.
 We use both [jsonb operators](https://www.postgresql.org/docs/current/functions-json.html#FUNCTIONS-JSON-PROCESSING)